opendocsg/slw-judgments-backfill/2018_SGHC_238/report.md

 lower end of the spectrum of distinctiveness” given its “allusive quality”. [note: 8] On the point of visual similarity, the Appellant states that the Appellant’s Earlier Monster Mark is wholly subsumed within the Application Mark, and the additional word “SWEET” is merely a word used to describe the Respondent’s goods and is therefore insufficient to distinguish the marks.
 The focus of the consumer will be on the dominant element “MONSTER” given that the average consumer is unlikely to attach

-much significance to a mere descriptive element of the mark. [note: 9] The Appellant analogises this to the Court of Appeal case of _Ceramiche Caesar SpA v Caesarstone Sdot-Yam Ltd_ [2017] 2 SLR 308
+much significance to a mere descriptive element of the mark. [note: 9] The Appellant analogises this to the Court of Appeal case of _Ceramiche Caesar SpA v Caesarstone Sdot-Yam Ltd_ <span class="citation">[2017] 2 SLR 308</span>

 (“ _Ceramiche Caesar_ ”) which involved a comparison of the stylized marks and